Kitware/CMake/Help/manual/cmake-language.7.rst

 and how their values are set.

 An *environment variable reference* has the form ``$ENV{VAR}``.
-See :variable:`ENV` for more information.
+See the `Environment Variables`_ section for more information.

 A *cache variable reference* has the form ``$CACHE{VAR}``.
 See :variable:`CACHE` for more information.